Americans Brace for Trump's Long-Awaited VP Pick

 MIA „Rossiya Segodnya“

-on this episode of the final countdown, hosts ted rall and angie discuss developments worldwide, including americans waiting for trump to announce his vp pick.
+on this episode of the final countdown, hosts ted rall and angie discuss political developments around the world, including the nato summit.

-on this episode of the final countdown, hosts ted rall and angie discuss developments worldwide, including americans waiting for trump to announce his vp pick.
+on this episode of the final countdown, hosts ted rall and angie discuss political developments around the world, including the nato summit.

 Americans Brace for Trump's Long-Awaited VP Pick

-On this episode of The Final Countdown, hosts Ted Rall and Angie discuss developments worldwide, including Americans waiting for Trump to announce his VP pick.
+On this episode of The Final Countdown, hosts Ted Rall and Angie discuss political developments around the world, including the NATO Summit.

-The show begins with Belgian theoretical physicist and philosopher of science Jean Bricmont weighing in on the NATO Summit.
+The show begins with the president of the Constitutional Rights PAC Carter Clews sharing his perspective on Biden's campaign amid ongoing calls for the president to drop out.

-Then, Dr. Wilmer Leon shares his perspective on the panic within the Democratic Party amid increasing calls for President Biden to drop out.
+Then, resident fellow in law and policy at the Center for Immigration Studies Andrew Arthur discusses the SAVE Act, a bill seeking to expand proof-of-citizenship voting requirements.

-Later, Retired Navy Captain and Former City Council Candidate Armen Kurdian talks about Trump's potential VP picks.
+The show closes with International Relations and Security Analyst Mark Sleboda sharing his analysis of the NATO Summit.

 The views and opinions expressed in this program are those of the speakers and do not necessarily reflect the position of Sputnik.